+Witnesses: Richard Talipsky and Patrick Roche

+Date 07-21-2021

+Page 12

+1 efforts will include the distribution of an opt-out consumer notification letter by the supplier supply and notifies them how to opt out if they do not want to participate, including providing them a postage-paid mailer to return to opt out along with phone and online options.

+2 mailed to each eligible customer, an example of which is included as Attachment 3 to the plan.

+3 The consumer notification letter informs residents of the impending change in their electricity opt out of the program before ever taking service from the competitive supplier chosen by the

+6 There will be a minimum 30-day opt-out period whereby all eligible customers may choose to time without charge.
+They may exercise this right by any of the following: 1) calling the 800 number of the Competitive Supplier; 2) contacting National Grid and asking to be returned to

+8 Town.

-1 businesses in the Municipality: a tailored website, traditional media outreach, social media 2 engagement, in-person presentations, distribution of direct marketing materials, and the 3 establishment of a consumer help-line.
-These communications will explain the purpose of this 4 program and provide information as to how to opt-out of the program at no cost.
-The education 5 efforts will include the distribution of an opt-out consumer notification letter by the supplier 6 mailed to each eligible customer, an example of which is included as Attachment 3 to the plan.
-7 The consumer notification letter informs residents of the impending change in their electricity 8 supply and notifies them how to opt out if they do not want to participate, including providing 9 them a postage-paid mailer to return to opt out along with phone and online options.
-10 There will be a minimum 30-day opt-out period whereby all eligible customers may choose to 11 opt-out of the program before ever taking service from the competitive supplier chosen by the 12 Town.
-13 14 After the program launch, all participants will have the right to opt-out of the Program at any 15 time without charge.
-They may exercise this right by any of the following: 1) calling the 800 16 number of the Competitive Supplier; 2) contacting National Grid and asking to be returned to 17 Standard Offer Service; or 3) enrolling with another competitive supplier.
-Participants will 18 continue to be responsible for paying their bills and for providing access to metering and other 19 equipment necessary to carry out utility operations.
-Participants are responsible for requesting 20 any exemption from the collection of any applicable taxes and must provide appropriate 21 documentation of such exemption to the Competitive Supplier.
-Additional information on 22 customers rights and responsibilities is laid out in Section VIII of the Plan.
-23 24 Q. Finally, has this Plan been provided to the electric distribution company that serves the 25 customers to whom this program will be available, as required by the Act?
-26 A. Yes.
-This filing was provided to National Grid in electronic format at the same time as being 27 filed with the Public Utilities Commission.
+After the program launch, all participants will have the right to opt out of the Program at any program through its website, call center, or mail.
+Participants will continue to be responsible for paying their bills and for providing access to metering and other equipment necessary to carry out utility operations.
+Participants are responsible for requesting any exemption from the collection of any applicable taxes and must provide appropriate documentation of such exemption to the Competitive Supplier.
+Additional information on customers rights and responsibilities is laid out in Section VIII of the Plan.

-29 A. Yes.
+Last Resort Service; 3) enrolling with another competitive supplier, or 4) contact the aggregation

+Page 1 7 1 age 1 -

+Q. The Division of Public Utilities and Carriers, in response to the previously filed plans, 1 2 requested that additional targeted outreach be done to representatives of the low and 3 moderate income communities.
+How will this be accomplished as part of this plan?
+4 A. The education and outreach plan included in the approved plan is a starting point.
+Consistent 5 with the Division's request and subsequent order from the Commission, Good Energy has met 6 with the George Wiley Center and the Center for Justice to discuss the plan and identify if there 7 were additional unaddressed concerns.
+The aggregation program will also request to do 8 presentations and provide information to relevant Community Action Programs in an effort to 9 inform all residents of the program, especially low and moderate income ratepayers.
+10 11 Q. Finally, has this Plan been provided to the electric distribution company that serves the customers to whom this program will be available, as required by the Act?
+12 being filed with the Public Utilities Commission.

+A. Yes.
+This filing was provided to Narragansett Electric in electronic format at the same time as

-Q. Does that conclude your testimony?
+16 Q. Does that conclude your testimony?